soi-20/brains/_pages/book.md

 - Tesla vs. Car Industry
 - Dropbox, Notion vs. Microsoft
 - Microsoft Come back
-- Snap vs. Instagram
-- Space X
 - Airpods and the future of Apple
+- From Cable, WhatsApp to Space X